mathanprasannakumar/FACE-ATTENDANCE-APP/README.md

   </ul>

-Note: This is not a automatic facerecognition system , here users need to enter their username and  press in and out for the registration of thier attendance
+<b>Note:</b> This is not a automatic facerecognition system , here users need to enter their username and  press in and out for the registration of thier attendance, Iam current working on the automatic face recognition so Kindly stay tuned

 <h3>References</h3>